For Instructions about submitting Emergency Repairs please click the link below.

 Room Retention lets you to lock in your current spring room for the next year.

 Community Swap allows you to book a room for yourself and any desired roommates.
-This year Community Swap isn't locked into your current community so residents have more choices than ever before!
+Community Swap isn't locked into your current community so residents have more choices than ever before!
+Complete Community Swap as soon as possible since rooms are first come, first served.

 Full instructions on these processes will be emailed to you before they become available in late fall or early spring.